awelekan/Complete-Invoice-Managment-System/README.md

-# Kanzulgina Invoice Management System
+# Nakelgreen Invoice Management System

-Kanzulgina Invoice Management System is a Django-based web application designed to manage invoices, vendors, customers, and products.
+Nakelgreen Invoice Management System is a Django-based web application designed to manage invoices, vendors, customers, and products.
 The system allows users to create, edit, and delete invoices, vendors, and customers, as well as generate PDF invoices.

 ## Features